pokt-network/poktroll/docusaurus/docs/operate/run_a_node/full_node_docker.md

 ## Docker Compose Example

-Please refer to the `Deploying a Full Node` section in [poktroll-docker-compose-example](https://github.com/pokt-network/poktroll-docker-compose-example#deploying-a-full-node)
-GitHub repository on how to deploy an AppGate Server using `docker-compose`.
+Please refer to the `Deploying a Full Node` section in [Docker Compose Walkthrough](../quickstart/docker_compose_walkthrough.md) on how to deploy a Full Node using `docker-compose`.

-_TODO: Move over the relevant information from the `poktroll-docker-compose-example` repository into the docs_

 ## Kubernetes Example